I have finished updating every chapter of this book to the Reactor-based paradigm. And boy did it take a lot!

 So this book is stocked with asynchronous web, data access, AMQP messaging, WebSockets, microservices, security, metrics, developer tools, and production tips.
-A solid cross section of what developers need to build apps.
+A solid cross section of what developers like the react native developers melbourne need to build apps.

 The trick with this lauded goal is that when I started writing about 15 months ago, there was no Spring Boot 2.0.
 Spring WebFlux was being scratched out in an experimental repository.
 Spring Boot WebFlux starters appeared later in a different repository.

 Talk about taking on a risk!

 So I started writing the manuscript using Boot 1.4 and servlets, with plans to rewrite everything once the Reactor bits were available.
 That has been a LOT of effort, but worth it.

 Because I’m quite proud of being able to show people how to build apps rooted in Spring, the de facto Java toolkit for application development, but now sitting atop Project Reactor, the bedrock of Reactive Streams apps.

 Until yesterday, we were focusing on Spring Boot 2.0.0.M4 as the release target, but decided to wait for 2.0.0.M5 coming in a couple weeks, with plans to polish, revise, and release around the second week of October.